-In response to the ongoing announcements of the many unmarked Residential School graves across Canada, the TWN Mental Wellness team are here to provide support services.
-Please see here for a mental wellness toolkit.
+In response to the ongoing announcements of the many unmarked Residential School graves across Canada, the TWN Mental Wellness team is here to provide support services.

 Counselling supports are available to Nation members of all ages.
 A strengths-based, client centered approach is used to support clients through difficulties such as grief and loss, trauma, addictions, Residential and Day School, and other challenging times of transition.

 Through a compassionate and culturally appropriate approach, Alcohol and Drug counselling services are available to community members, with services including assessment and treatment referrals, pre-treatment and post treatment follow up, alcohol and drug education and prevention, and harm reduction education.

 Harm Reduction Resources:

 Expressive Arts Therapy, which includes writing, storytelling, visual art, movement, sounds, photography, connection with nature, or therapeutic conversation, is an experiential type of counselling where clients are invite to engage in the creative process as a frame for self-discovery.
 This allows the client to reflect on their habits, discover personal strengths, address challenges, and build resilience.

 Supports with coordinating the giving and receiving of non-professional and non-clinical assistance from community members with similar conditions or circumstances to help contribute to positive outcomes.
 The peer support worker supports with referral based programming to support the community member in pursing their best possible health outcomes.